Laura Dern: 1980–1999: Career beginnings and breakthrough

-Dern played Ellie Sattler in Steven Spielberg's 1993 film Jurassic Park, achieving international recognition with the role.
+Dern played paleobotanist Ellie Sattler in Steven Spielberg's 1993 film Jurassic Park, achieving international recognition with the role.
 Dern, who had been more focused on independent films prior to the film, was Spielberg's first choice for the role of Ellie, after having been impressed with her work in Smooth Talk and Rambling Rose.
 She was influenced by Cage to take the role, and called the decision an "easy yes", recalling how Spielberg and producer Kathleen Kennedy made sure the character was a "no-nonsense feminist who had her own independent spirit and was brilliant in her craft", and wasn't an "oversexualized action heroine" while describing filming to be similar to an independent film.

 That same year, Dern starred in Clint Eastwood's film A Perfect World.
-After the release of Jurassic Park, Dern was offered many roles in blockbuster films, but to avoid typecasting ultimately chose to star in Alexander Payne's directorial debut black comedy film Citizen Ruth.
+After the release of Jurassic Park, Dern was offered many roles in blockbuster films, but to avoid typecasting, ultimately chose to star in Alexander Payne's directorial debut black comedy film Citizen Ruth.
 In the film, she played a pregnant drug addict who unexpectedly attracts national attention from those involved in the abortion debate.
 It debuted at Sundance Film Festival to critical acclaim for the film and for Dern's performance, but only received a limited release from Miramax, likely due to its controversial topic.
 Ladd made a cameo appearance, playing her mother for the third time, following Rambling Rose and Wild At Heart, with Dern's character screaming a torrent of abuse at her.

-In 1997, Dern was asked by Ellen DeGeneres to guest star as Susan Richmond, a lesbian who helps Degeneres' character, Ellen Morgan, come out of the closet in "The Puppy Episode" of the sitcom Ellen, while DeGeneres herself came out at the same time offscreen.
-Despite protests from people around her, she shrugged off concerns and immediately accepted the role, where she received her third Primetime Emmy Award nomination for Outstanding Guest Actress In A Comedy Series.
-The decision significantly impacted her career in the following years with Dern revealing in an April 2007 airing of The Ellen DeGeneres Show that she did not work for more than a year and that she needed a "full security detail" following her appearance in the historic episode due to the resulting backlash at the time, but nevertheless called it an "extraordinary experience and opportunity" and "an incredible honor."
-The following year, Dern co-starred in the television film The Baby Dance, for which she received a Golden Globe Award nomination for Best Actress – Miniseries or Television Film.
-In Joe Johnston's biographical film October Sky, Dern played the teacher who is involved about amateur rocketry, launched by NASA engineer Homer Hickam (Jake Gyllenhaal).
+In 1997, Dern was asked by Ellen DeGeneres to guest star as Susan Richmond in "The Puppy Episode" of the sitcom Ellen.
+Richmond is a lesbian who helps Degeneres' character, Ellen Morgan, come out of the closet, while DeGeneres herself came out at the same time offscreen.
+According to Dern, people close to her worried about her taking the role, and two of her advisors told her not to accept it.
+Dern, however, immediately accepted the role, calling it an "extraordinary experience and opportunity" and "an incredible honor."
+There was a public backlash toward the groundbreaking episode, which was the first appearance of an openly gay character in a leading role on television.
+After the episode aired, Dern needed a full security detail.
+She stopped regularly receiving roles, and she did not work for a year.
+She earned her third Primetime Emmy Award nomination for her performance in the episode.
+(Note: Attributed to multiple references:) The following year, Dern co-starred in the television film The Baby Dance, for which she received a Golden Globe nomination.
+In Joe Johnston's 1999 biographical film October Sky, she played a teacher who supports her students as they build rockets.